-Student Affairs (including discipline and academic appeals)
+Student Conduct and Complaints (including discipline and academic appeals)

-Bangor University has a wide variety of Academic programmes and a range of services and, on occasion, things may not always meet your expectations, so please tell us if this is the case and we will work with you to help address the problem.
+Bangor University has a wide variety of academic programmes and a range of services for students and, on occasion, things may not always meet your expectations, so please tell us if this is the case and we will work with you to help address the problem.
 We aim to resolve all matters informally where appropriate and encourage any potential complainant (person making a complaint) or appellant (person making an appeal) to have made attempts to resolve any issues before reporting them formally if appropriate and possible.

 To ensure that any decisions made are consistent and robust, we may make enquiries based on the reports that we receive.
-The nature of this area of work means that we may need to share the information that we receive with other staff at times.
+The nature of this area of work means that we may need to share the information that we receive with other staff outside our service at times.
 We may also need to work with students, departments or professional bodies and promise to do so in a discreet and confidential manner in line with our policies and the General Data Protection Regulations (GDPR).

-Bangor University subscribes to the Office of the Independent Adjudicator (OIA) and our procedures are periodically reviewed against the core principles of the OIA Good Practice Framework.
+Bangor University subscribes to the Office of the Independent Adjudicator (OIA) and our student procedures are periodically reviewed against the core principles of the OIA Good Practice Framework.
 Each of our procedures will result in an outcome at various stages and you have the right to appeal those outcomes until reaching the completion of those procedures.

 Support with these matters